Evangelical Sisterhood of Mary: History

-As of 2019, the Evangelical Sisterhood of Mary has eleven subdivisions all over the world, with in total approximately 200 sisters, about 130 of whom are situated at the motherhouse in Darmstadt, where Shabbat candles are lit every Friday evening in the chapel “as a constant reminder of the guilt of the Third Reich and as a summons to pray for Israel.”
+As of 2023, the Evangelical Sisterhood of Mary had eleven subdivisions across 4 continents, with approximately 400 sisters.
+Approximately 130 of the sisters live at the motherhouse in Darmstadt, where Shabbat candles are lit every Friday evening in the chapel “as a constant reminder of the guilt of the Third Reich and as a summons to pray for Israel.”
 There is no formal training for one to become a sister.

 There is a men's branch, the Evangelische Kanaan Franziskus-Bruderschaft (Kanaan Franciscan Brothers).